-Telling the Perforce service which port to listen on
+Telling Perforce applications which port to connect to

 The p4d service and Perforce applications communicate with each other using TCP/IP.
 When p4d starts, it listens (by default) for plaintext connections to port 1666.
 Perforce applications like p4 assume (also by default) that the corresponding p4d is located on a host named perforce, listening on port 1666, and that communications are performed in plaintext.